stem cell treatment diabetes

 Prevention of Diabetes

-DNA editing is still in clinical trials so currently type 1 diabetes cannot be prevented but can be identified early using dna testing.
-Understanding the potential risk factors and environmental triggers are proactive measures that help delay/avoid destruction of the friendly insulin-producing cells in the body.
-There several known factors that can influence and expedite the development of diabetes type 2.
-Its clearly evident that lifestyle behaviors are the most influential factors.
-These lifestyle choices include frequent consumption of junk foods or inactive sedentary lifestyle.
-Research from across the world have already established that changing your lifestyle to include physical activities and healthy diets can prevent onset type 2 diabetes.
+DNA editing is still in clinical trials, so type 1 diabetes cannot be prevented but can be identified early using DNA testing.
+Understanding the potential risk factors and environmental triggers are proactive measures that help delay/avoid the destruction of the friendly insulin-producing cells in the body.
+Several known factors can influence and expedite the development of type 2 diabetes.
+Lifestyle behaviors are the most influential factors.
+These lifestyle choices include frequent consumption of junk foods or an inactive, sedentary lifestyle.
+Research worldwide has already established that changing your lifestyle to include physical activities and healthy diets can prevent the onset of type 2 diabetes.

 The Regeneration Center recommendations for a healthy diet

-• Eating at least two-three servings of vegetable every day (including green leafy vegetables)
+• Eating at least two-three servings of vegetables every day (including green leafy vegetables)

-• Use whole-grains for bread, rice, or pasta instead of processed white breads, rice, or pasta
+• Use whole grains for bread, rice, or pasta instead of processed white bread, rice, or pasta

 • Choose natural peanut butter over chocolate spreads or jam